Óró Sé do Bheatha ‘Bhaile was a rallying call for Irish nationalism for nearly 300 years.

 Pearce wasn’t just indulging with symbolic references to a mythical past; he was dealing in the present and looking to the future.

-The song welcomes home the spirit of rebellion in the shape of Granuaile but it also has a more down to earth purpose in reaching out the 200,000 Irish soldiers who were fighting with the British Army against Germany during the First World War.
+The song welcomes home the spirit of rebellion in the shape of Granuaile.
+It also has a more down to earth purpose in reaching out the 200,000 Irish soldiers who were fighting with the British Army against Germany during the First World War.

 Pearse believed that if only some of those soldiers could be persuaded to fight on the side of the rebels, then independence would be achieved for certain.
-This theme was explored fully in the brilliantly reflective song, The Foggy Dew.
+The brilliantly reflective song, The Foggy Dew explores this theme further.

 Pearse’s version of Óró Sé do Bheatha ‘Bhaile retains the old Irish melody used in the original version.